Fareed95/Social-Media-insight/README.md

 Using LangFlow, Astra DB, and OpenAI, this project creates a user-friendly interface to solve the problem of extracting meaningful insights from raw social media engagement data.

 ---
+### How It Works
+1. **Input Prompt**: The user provides a query, such as asking for engagement metrics for a specific post type (e.g., "carousel").
+2. **Data Retrieval (Astra DB Tool)**: LangFlow uses the Astra DB integration to fetch the relevant data (likes, shares, comments) for the specified post type.
+3. **Data Processing (OpenAI Agent)**: The retrieved data is sent to the OpenAI agent via LangFlow's tool terminal for advanced analysis.
+4. **Output**: The OpenAI agent generates insights, which are then displayed to the user in the chat interface.

+This streamlined workflow eliminates the complexity of manual data querying and processing, enabling seamless data analysis and visualization.

+---

 ## LangFlow Installation Using `uv` Library